Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Theoretical Analysis

 \section{Theoretical Analysis}

 Our main result is a hitting-time analysis for Alg.~\ref{alg:FV}.
-In the next section (Sec.~\ref{sec:num-exp}), the analysis is corroborated by numerical results.
-To present the analysis, let us define several quantities that we will refer to: \begin{itemize} \item $x$ will denote the optimization variable, i.e. $\vartheta$ in Figure~\ref{fig:myvqa}.
-We shall denote $X_k$ the random process associated with the iterates of the two algorithms, Simulated Annealing with Fleming-Viot (SA+FV) and without (SA). \item $D$ is the (Lebesgue) measure of the domain for the optimization variable $x$. \item $f(x)$ is the objective function with Lipschitz-smooth gradient. \end{itemize} We denote the equation corresponding to SA as:
+In the next section (Sec.~\ref{sec:num_exp}), the analysis is corroborated by numerical results.
+To present the analysis, let us define several quantities we will refer to: \begin{itemize} \item $\mathbb{X}$ is a normed, finite-dimensional space. \item $x \in \mathbb{X}$ will denote the optimization variable, i.e. $\vartheta$ in Fig.~\ref{fig:myvqa}. \item $X_k$ denotes the random process associated with the iterates at optimization step $k$of the two analyzed algorithms, simulated annealing with Fleming-Viot (SA+FV) and without (SA). \item $D$ is the (Lebesgue) measure of the domain for the optimization variable $x$. \item $f(x)$ is the objective function with Lipschitz-smooth gradient. \end{itemize} We denote the equation corresponding to SA as:

-where $g_k\approx \nabla f(x_k)$ is a noisy estimate of the gradient, $\eta_k$ is the learning rate, $\epsilon_k$ is the temperature defining the noise level of the SA algorithm, and $n_k$ is a standard Gaussian random variable.
-We are interested, in particular, with the impact of the barren plateaus on the hitting time of SA \eqref{eq:saiter}, where:
+where $g_k\approx \nabla f(x_k)$ is a noisy estimate of the gradient (e.g. given by SPSA), $\eta_k$ is the learning rate, $\epsilon_k$ is a temperature factor defining the noise level of the SA algorithm, and $n_k$ is a standard Gaussian random variable.
+We are interested, in particular, with the impact of the barren plateaus on the hitting time of SA \eqref{equ:sa_iter}, where: